 The final movement begins with a galloping tempo; the music becomes very busy.
 It still reminds me a little of Haydn.
 The galloping dissipates and the mood becomes more modern; and slightly burlesque for a time.
 Now we have a recapitulation of the opening theme; this is very energised.
 A playful section ensues as the tempo rises to be ridiculously fast, and the piece is concluded with several strong chords.

 This is a Modern work, however it shows no sign of dissonance, but does look back into the past for some of the forms used.
 It specifically hints at Debussy, Ravel and Haydn for me, but doesn’t really sound like European music from 1926.
 It features great rhythmic possibilities and an endless supply of melodic ideas.

 The CD review copy is on Naxos, titled String Quartets Nos.
 1 and 3, performed by the Aviv Quartet.
-This version and several other combinations of two quartets are available on Amazon US and UK, but it is strangely absent from Presto.
+This version and several other combinations of two quartets are available on Amazon US and UK.

 Listenability: Very melodic early Modern work.